cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 lcd:
-4 bit mode: lcd display use d4..d7 backlight led: 5V 23mA (isolated from rest) RS=register select
+4 bit mode: lcd display use d4..d7 backlight led: 5V 23mA (isolated from rest), high=on, with transistor RS=register select
 RW=H=read, L=write.
 USE WRITE ONLY, otherwise 5V will be supplied to raspberry pins! pwm, resistor, transistor.